Top 6 Best Tractor Tires – 2026 Reviews – Best in Quality

 What is the difference between agricultural and industrial tractor tires?

-Agricultural tires often have thicker sidewalls to help protect the tire from punctures and damage caused by rocks, debris, and uneven terrain.
-Industrial tires may have thinner sidewalls as they are designed for use on smoother surfaces.
+• Sidewall thickness: Agricultural tires often have thicker sidewalls to resist damage from rocks, debris, and rough ground.
+Industrial tires may have thinner sidewalls because they are commonly used on smoother surfaces.

 What do tractor tire sizes mean?